simplex-chat/simplex-chat/docs/guide/README.md

 ### Connect with friends

 Tell your friends to download SimpleX Chat [here](https://simplex.chat).
-While they're at it, create a one-time invitation for each one of them and share it either as a QR code in-person or as a link from a distance.
+While they're at it, create a one-time invitation for each one of them and share it either as a QR code in person or as a link from a distance.
 These will appear as pending connections in your list of chats after they've been created.
 You can optionally set a contact name for each invitation to help remember who it's for.

 #### Here's how to do it:

-1. On Android, tap on the floating pencil button on the bottom-right corner of the screen.
-On iOS, tap on the pencil button at the top-right corner of the screen.
+1. On Android, tap on the floating pencil button in the bottom-right corner of the screen.
+On iOS, tap on the pencil button in the top-right corner of the screen.
 2. Tap **Create one-time invitation link**.
 3. Tap **Share invitation link** to share it with your friend from a distance.
-Or, you can show your QR code in-person for your friend to scan.
+Or, you can show your QR code in person for your friend to scan.
 4. (Optional) Go back to your list of chats and then tap on an invitation to set a contact name.

-Now that you've set up your invitations, tell your friends to tap on the new chat button and then tap on **Connect via link / QR code**.
+Now that you've set up your invitations, tell your friends to tap on the new chat button and then tap **Connect via link / QR code**.
 They can either scan your QR code or paste your link to connect with you.
 If they opened your link in the browser, they will need to tap on the **Open in mobile app** button on the page to connect with you.

 Watch the short video on the [the website](https://simplex.chat) to see how it works.